Young Alumni season tickets available for just $140

 The line paved the way for an offense that averaged 441.5 yards and 34.6 points per game, two of the highest marks in program history.
 It also helped provide plenty of protection for quarterback Blake Bortles, who would be named The American's Offensive Player of the Year.

 Three linemen received postseason honors by The American with Jordan McCray and Justin McCray being selected to the first team and Chris Martin grabbing a spot on the second team.

 A total of three offensive linemen received C-USA honors in 2012, highlighted by All-C-USA First Team center Jordan Rae.
 Meanwhile, Torrian Wilson earned a spot on the second team and Jordan McCray receieved honorable-mention status.
 The trio helped UCF go 10-4 on the year, win the C-USA East Division and pick up a victory in the Beef `O' Brady's Bowl.

 Key's work on the line enabled UCF to rush for 33 touchdowns, marking the fourth-most in school history.
-The Knights also passed for 3,158 yards with 28 touchdowns, the most in both categories since 2002, and they tied the school record for fewest interceptions thrown (seven).
+The Knights also passed for 3,158 yards with 28 touchdowns, and they tied the school record for fewest interceptions thrown (seven).
 UCF ranked second in the league in scoring offense and third in fewest sacks allowed.